chromilo/udacity-bertelsmann-scholarship/README.md

 ---
-2. Create a Medical Image Annotation Job
+2. Build a Model with Google AutoML

 This project was about designing different models to classify the images labelled by annotators.
 We have to build and train 4 model classifiers using Google AutoML Visio in order to help doctors quickly identify x-ray images as normal or with pneumonia.
 I had to subscribed to Google Cloud Platform in order to train my 4 models including: